fowler-lab/tb-rnap-compensation/README.md

 Important notes:
 - starting the binder environment can take some time due to the amount of resources contained in the data folder
-- the medians and confidence intervals of the boxplots are slightly different from the ones shown in the paper figures, since 'seaborn' stopped support of the 'usermedians' command.
+- the medians and confidence intervals of the boxplots are slightly different from the ones shown in the paper figures, since `seaborn` stopped support of the `usermedians` command.
 The medians are hence not bootstrapped but calculated using seaborns inbuilt function for boxplot medians.

 ### Run statistical association tests